DingWB/pytbmate/README.md

 tabix hm450_idx.bed.gz cg18478105:1-2
 ```

-- (2).
-EPIC and WGBS index files:
 Similarly, a EPIC manifest file can be downloaded from http://webdata.illumina.com.s3-website-us-east-1.amazonaws.com/downloads/productfiles/methylationEPIC/infinium-methylationepic-v5-manifest-file-csv.zip.
-To save time, we provided the index file and tabix index for EPIC and WGBS in [test dataset](https://).
+To save time, we provided the index files and tabix index for EPIC and WGBS in [test dataset](https://).

-2. Packing data into .tbk files.
+**2. Packing data into .tbk files.**